Skip to main content

 For either option, the proposal or proposal topic and associated documents must be submitted to the program no later than April 15th of their 4th semester for review by the examining committee.
 This review is to ensure that the proposal is sufficiently well developed to likely be in good shape for final submission the upcoming summer.
 After the draft proposal is approved, the student may proceed to scheduling the comprehensive exam and may continue to improve the proposal.
 Any comments available from the initial review will be shared with the student.
 The final version must be submitted to the program by July 1st preceding the fall semester in which the comprehensive exam is scheduled.
 Once the proposal has received approval, the exam should happen during the student’s 5th semester, unless unanticipated circumstances are documented and approved.

 If the student fails to get approval to schedule their comprehensive exam or to submit their final version by the July 1st deadline, an automatic fail for the first attempt will be recorded.
 In this case, you have 5 business days in which to request a second attempt in writing.
-If the request is approved, the final version of the proposal must be submitted by the first date of the fall semester.
+If the request is approved, the final version of the proposal must be submitted by the first day of the fall semester.
 If this second deadline is missed this will result in a failed second and final attempt.

 The examining committee consists of five members of the program faculty representing all three key departments of biological sciences, chemistry/biochemistry, and physics.
 The examining committee excludes the student’s major advisor.
 The comprehensive examination requires a private 15-minute PowerPoint presentation of the proposal by the student to the examining committee.
 After this presentation, the student answers questions posed by the committee; questions will be based upon the proposal, scientific thinking, and scientific content related to the proposal, as well as relevant questions drawing upon BMOL core courses including BMOL 601-603, BMOL 504, and BMOL 511.
 After this question and answer period, the examining committee will grade the oral defense as pass/fail.
 A comprehensive exam that is failed on the first attempt can be repeated once, but only if a second attempt is requested in writing by the student within five business days after the student has received notification of their failure, and if the request is approved by the Program.
 Approval will be based on examination of the students’ academic performance and standing in the program and the university to that point.
 If the second attempt is disapproved, then the Program Director notifies the Dean of the Graduate College that the student should be administratively withdrawn from the program.
 If the second attempt is approved, the student must retake the exam within a specified time frame (e.g. 30 days) after the failed first attempt.
 If the student does not make a second attempt within the specified time frame, or if the student fails the second attempt, then a grade of (F) is assigned to the BMOL 691 credit and the student is dismissed from the program by the Graduate College.
 A second attempt to pass the exam may be videotaped.
 A third attempt to pass the exam is not permitted.
 A student who is administratively withdrawn from the program may apply for admission to another graduate program offered by the university.